 We mooched about a little more, took some photos, and then found a spot to have coffee.
-We ended up in Restaurant Lyly, which is a really nice restaurant in the old town that felt really cosy and the staff were super friendly.
+We ended up in a place called Restaurant Lyly, which is a really nice restaurant in the old town that felt really cosy and the staff were super friendly.
 We had Turkish coffee and perused the menu and decided we would actually quite like to go back that evening for food.

 If you do head to Cologne, I can really recommend eating there.
 We had a lovely meal there on our last evening, and the atmosphere was wonderful.

 We also did a little bit of shopping on our last day, and made the most of the European January sales!
 Things were a lot more heavily discounted than they tend to be in the UK, the exchange rate on my Monzo card was insanely good, and I finally found a hat to fit my tiny tiny head!
 Happy days.

 Sticking to a tight budget